maitreverge/CS50W/ressources/week_3/django_ressources.md

     return render(request, "hello/index.html")
 ```

+`render` function allows us to take a HTML template and leverage it, instead of returning a single page string and leveraging a whole html file

 In an app, we're going to create an folder called `templates` in which we create another folder called `hello` (the name of the app).

 IMPORTANT :
 Despite the newly created folder called `templates` is already inside the `hello` folder, we'll still create a subfolder for avoiding conflicts in namespaces.

+This specific files/folders encapsulation will allow us to have like multiples `index.html` files.

 ## DJANGO TEMPLATES :